-As the governing authority of the parish, for reporting purposes, the Morehouse Parish Police Jury is the financial reporting entity for Morehouse Parish.
-The financial reporting entity consists of (a) the primary government (police jury), (b) organizations for which primary government is financially accountable, and (c) other organizations for which the nature and significance of their relationship with the primary government are such that exclusion would cause the reporting entity's financial statements to be misleading or incomplete.
+As the governing authority of the parish, for reporting purposes, the Union Parish Police Jury is the financial reporting entity for Union Parish.
+The financial reporting entity consists of (a) the primary government (police jury), (b) organizations for which primary government is financially accountable, and c) other organizations for which the nature and significance of their relationship with the primary government are such that exclusion would cause the reporting entity's financial statements to be misleading or incomplete.

-Governmental Accounting Standards Board (GASB) Statement No. 14 established criteria for determining which component units should be considered part of the Morehouse Parish Police Jury for financial reporting purposes.
+Governmental Accounting Standards Board (GASB) Statement No. 14 established criteria for determining which component units should be considered part of the Union Parish Police Jury for financial reporting purposes.
 The basic criterion for including a potential component unit within the reporting entity is financial responsibility.
 The GASB has set forth criteria to be considered in determining financial accountability.
 This criteria includes:

-- 1. Appointing a voting majority of an organization's governing body, and: - The ability of the police jury to impose its will on that organization and/or - b.
-The potential for the organization to provide specific financial benefits to or impose specific financial burdens on the police jury. - Organizations for which the police jury does not appoint a voting majority but are fiscally dependent on the police jury. - Organizations for which the reporting entity financial statements would be misleading if data of the organization is not included because of the nature or significance of the relationship.
+- 1. Appointing a voting majority of an organization's governing body, and: - The ability of the police jury to impose its will on that organization and/or - The potential for the organization to provide specific financial benefits to or impose specific financial burdens on the police jury. - Organizations for which the police jury does not appoint a voting majority but are fiscally dependent on the police jury.

+Organizations for which the reporting entity financial statements would be misleading if data of the organization is not included because of the nature or significance of the relationship.

-Because the police jury maintains and operates the building in which the assessor's office is located and provides partial funding for equipment, furniture and supplies of the assessor's office, the assessor was determined to be a component unit of the Morehouse Parish Police Jury, the financial reporting entity.
-The accompanying financial statements present information only on the funds maintained by the assessor and do not present information on the police jury, the general government services provided by that governmental unit, or the other governmental units that comprise the Morehouse Parish financial reporting entity.
+Because the police jury maintains and operates the parish courthouse in which the clerk of court's office is located and provides partial funding for equipment, furniture and supplies of the clerk of court's office, the clerk of court was determined to be a component unit of the Union Parish Police Jury, the financial reporting entity.
+The accompanying financial statements present information only on the funds maintained by the clerk of court and do not present information on the police jury, the general government services provided by that governmental unit, or the other governmental units that comprise the Union Parish financial reporting entity.